 Many species of birds will not nest next to each other.
 But bluebirds and tree swallows are a different story.
 I place two bluebird houses 15 feet away from each other.
 That way bluebirds get one nest box and tree swallows often willingly inhabit the other.
-They coexist harmoniously, yet other “pests” like house sparrows stay away. —Shirley Barribeau, Goodman, Wisconsin
+They coexist harmoniously, yet other bully birds like house sparrows stay away. —Shirley Barribeau, Goodman, Wisconsin

 We’ve increased the number of house finches nesting in our yard by wiring small strawberry baskets in the corners of the awnings on our house.
 We put up four baskets one year and watched 38 house finch fledge from the nests.
 During winter, some finches even roost in them. —Doris Bartel, Hillsboro, Kansas

-To attract nesting bluebirds, keep plenty of clean water in a birdbath nearby.
-They also appreciate a host of berry trees and shrubs.
 Because bluebirds build new nests for each brood, clean out the old one after the young leave.
 This encourages a second and third nest in the same house during a single nesting season. —Bernice Maddux, Weatherford, Texas

 Next, check out super cute photos of baby birds you need to see.